DaveBenham/VenomModules/README.md

 #### CLOCK output

 Each division outputs an appropriately divided clock division for that division.
-Each clock pulse has a length of one 24 ppqn clock pulse.
 Each division clock is also sent to one channel in the GLOBAL CLOCK poly output.

 #### GATE output

-For each issued beat, a gate is sent to the GATE output with length of one 24 ppqn clock pulse.
+For each issued beat, a gate is sent to the GATE output.
 Each division gate is also sent to one channel in the GLOBAL GATE poly output.

+#### CLOCK and GATE width options

+By default both the CLOCK and GATE output gate widths match the input clock gate.
+The module context menu has options to select alternate widths.

+- **Clock output width**
+  - Input clock pulse
+  - 50%

+- **Gate output width**
+  - Input clock pulse
+  - 50%
+  - 100% (consecutive high gates are tied together)

+Note that if the input clock PPQN is set to 24 and the output width is 50%, then the 1/32 division will actually have a 33.3% width.
+Using a 48 PPQN clock guarantees 50% is accurate for all divisions.

 ### GLOBAL Column